BERT HOWE

 DIRECTORY AND CAPABILITIES

-Through over four thousand construction and design related expert designations, the Otoe County, Nebraska Construction Expert Directory provides a wide spectrum of trial support and consulting services to attorneys and construction practice groups concerned with construction defect and claims matters.
-BHA provides building claims investigation and expert services to the construction industry's leading builders and developers, legal professionals, and owners, as well as a variety of state and local government agencies.
-In connection with in house assets comprising construction standard of care consultants, registered architects, professional engineers, and credentialed building envelope experts, the firm brings national experience and local capabilities to Otoe County region.
+Drawing from more than four thousand construction claims related expert witness designations, the Otoe County, Nebraska Construction Expert Directory provides a wide spectrum of trial support and consulting services to builders and construction practice groups seeking effective resolution of construction defect, scheduling, and delay matters.
+BHA provides construction claims investigation and expert services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
+Utilizing in house resources which comprise design experts, civil / structural engineers, ICC Certified Inspectors, ASPE certified professional estimators, the firm brings specialized expertise and local capabilities to the Otoe County region.

 Construction Expert Witness News & Info